Xankill3r/BetterGradient/README.md

 * Hovering anywhere within the gradients will show a comparison between these values.

+### Based on

+Currently uses the Chrome.js library for proof of concept.
+Final versions (Photoshop, Unity, GIMP, etc) will be based on different code.

 ### Author

 BetterGradient is written by Ujwal Kumar.